osg-htc/user-school-2018/docs/materials/day1/part3-ex1-queue.md

 ---
-status: in progress
+status: done
 ---

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Monday Exercise 2.1: Explore condor\_q
+Monday Exercise 3.1: Explore condor_q
 ======================================

 The goal of this exercise is try out some of the most common options to the `condor_q` command, so that you can view jobs effectively.